 Use the following command to rotate

-Conditionals in Python - Rotated.png file:
+Conditionals in Python - Rotated.png file as the output filename:

 convert 'Conditionals in Python - Cropped.png' -rotate 90 'Conditionals in Python - Rotated.png'

 Adding captions to the image

 You can add the caption to the image and set the text’s color, font size, and style options without reducing the quality of your original images.

 Use the -draw option to specify caption in single or double quotes:

 convert 'Terminal.png' -pointsize 64 -font helvetica -fill yellow -draw 'text 512,512 "Welcome to ImageMagick"' 'Terminal with text.png'